ScrappyHub/constellation/docs/OVERVIEW.md

 Some provide recovery and artifact systems.
 Some provide intelligence, applications, or interactive experiences.

-Together they form a broader architecture for durable digital civilization.
+Together they form a broader architecture for durable digital civilization